Champions League aims to end two-way semi-finals, says newspaper; understand the new suggested format

 According to the newspaper The TimesUefa and ECA want an end to the first and second games in the Champions League semi-finals

-At semifinals gives Champions League with games back and forth, their days are numbered.
+At semifinals gives Champions League with home and away games, their days are numbered.
 According to information published by the English newspaper The Timesa uefa and the Association of European Clubs (ECA) intend that, from the semis, the final stretch of the European competition will be played in single games, as well as in 2020when the dispute was stalled amid the COVID-19 pandemic.

 Just like two years ago, in Lisbon, the idea is that the final phase of the Champions League will also be played in a single venue (in Portugal, the dispute started from the quarterfinals).
 A kind of special week would be created, with the expectation of attracting around 100 thousand people, for the two semifinal games and the final.